-There is also now growing evidence of increased rates of COVID-19 infection in areas with high levels of air pollution.
+There is now growing evidence of increased rates of COVID-19 (coronavirus) infection in areas with high levels of air pollution.
 Air pollution causes cellular damage and inflammation throughout the body and has been linked to higher rates of diseases, including cancer, heart disease, strokes, diabetes, asthma, and other co-morbidities.
-All these conditions also potentially increase the risk of death in COVID-19 patients.
+All these conditions also potentially increase the risk of death for COVID-19 patients.

-A study in the United States by Wu et al. (2020) found that someone living in an area of high-particulate pollution is 8 percent more likely to die from COVID-19 than others living in an area just one unit ($\mu g/m^3$) less pollution.
-This study and other similar studies conducted elsewhere and summarized below conclude that a small increase in long-term exposure to pollution can causes larger increases in the COVID-19 death rate.
+A study in the United States by Wu et al. (2020) finds that someone living in an area of high particulate pollution is 8 percent more likely to die from COVID-19 than others living in an area with just one unit (μ g/m3) less pollution.
+This study and other similar studies conducted elsewhere and summarized below conclude that a small increase in long-term exposure to pollution can cause larger increases in the COVID-19 death rate.
 Given that the South Asia region is one of the major global hotspots for air pollution, one could therefore expect increased COVID-19-related cases and deaths linked to air pollution exposure.

-In another study, Fattorini and Regoli (2020) attempt to provide evidence on the possible influence of air quality, particularly in terms of chronicity of exposure, on the spread COVID-19 in Italian regions.
-They show that long-term air-quality data are significantly correlated with cases of COVID-19 in up to 71 Italian provinces, providing evidence that chronic exposure to atmospheric contamination may be an important factor in the context for the spread of the COVID-19 virus.
-They conclude that atmospheric and environmental pollution should be considered as part of an integrated approach for human health protection and the prevention of epidemics from a long-term and chronic perspective.
+In another study, Fattorini and Regoli (2020) attempt to provide evidence on the possible influence of air quality, particularly in terms of chronicity of exposure, on the spread of COVID-19 in Italian regions.
+They show that long-term air quality data are significantly correlated with cases of COVID-19 in up to 71 Italian provinces, providing evidence that chronic exposure to atmospheric contamination may be an important factor in the spread of the COVID-19 virus.
+They conclude that atmospheric and environmental pollution should be considered part of an integrated approach to human health protection and the prevention of epidemics from a longterm and chronic perspective.

 Zhu et al. (2020) explore the relationship between ambient air pollutants and the infection caused by the COVID-19 virus in China, which experienced the first set of cases in the world.
-They use data from daily confirmed cases, air pollution concentration, and meteorological variables in 120 cities to investigate the associations of six air pollutants ($PM{2.5}$, PM{10} , SO_2 , CO, NO_2 and O_3) with COVID-19 confirmed cases.
-Their findings suggest that a 10 μ g/m3 increase in $PM{2.5}$, PM{10} , NO_2 , and O_3 was associated with a 2.24, 1.76, 6.94, and 4.76 percent increase in the daily counts of confirmed cases, respectively, at a 95 percent confidence interval.
+They use data from daily confirmed cases, air pollution concentration, and meteorological variables in 120 cities to investigate the associations of six air pollutants (fine particulate matter $[PM{2.5}]$, particulate matter $[PM{10}]$, sulfur dioxide $[SO_2]$, carbon monoxide [CO], nitrogen oxides $[NO_2]$, and ozone $[O_3]$) with confirmed COVID-19 cases.
+Their findings suggest that a 10 μg/m3 increase in PM{2.5}, PM10, NO2, and O3 was associated with a 2.24, 1.76, 6.94, and 4.76 percent increase in the daily counts of confirmed cases, respectively, at a 95 percent confidence interval.

-Using spatial econometric technics, Cole et al. (2020) examine the correlation between long-term air pollution exposure and COVID-19 using data for 355 relatively small Dutch municipalities.
-They estimate long-term exposure to concentrations of PM ${2.5}$, NO $2$, and SO $2$ on the number of COVID-19 infections, individuals hospitalized with COVID-19, and those who died because of COVID-19.
-Their results indicate that a 1 μ/m^3 increase in PM ${2.5}$ concentrations is associated with 9.4 more COVID-19 cases, 3.0 more hospital admissions, and 2.3 more deaths.
+Using spatial econometric technics, Cole, Ozgen, and Strobl (2020) examine the correlation between long-term air pollution exposure and COVID-19 using data for 355 relatively small Dutch municipalities.
+They estimate long-term exposure to concentrations of $PM{2.5}$, NO2, and SO2 on the number of COVID-19 infections; individuals hospitalized with COVID-19; and those who died because of COVID-19.
+Their results indicate that a 1 μ/m^3 increase in $PM{2.5}$ concentration is associated with 9.4 more COVID-19 cases, 3.0 more hospital admissions, and 2.3 more deaths.